Consumer Reports , Best Protective Gear for Roller Skating

 The bulk of skaters were observed on rinks (61.ii%) and on trails (22.seven%) (Figure 1).
 Fewer skaters were seen in parks (nine.four%) and on the street (six.vii%).
 But over ane half of the skaters were classified as average (51.4%), 32.2% as novice and fourteen.3% equally expert.
 Skaters mostly skated alone (37.iii%) or in pairs (31.4%).

 A dissimilar historic period pattern was observed in the four settings.
-Younger skaters predominated on rinks (49.0% aged less than or equal to 9 years), adolescents at parks (55.6% aged xv-nineteen years) and older skaters on trails (53.2% aged 20-34 years)(Figure ane).
+Younger skaters predominated on rinks (49.0% aged 9 years), adolescents at parks (55.6% aged xv-nineteen years) and older skaters on trails (53.2% aged 20-34 years)(Figure ane).

 Figure 1 - Age distribution of observed in-line skaters